lavignep007/EmailScraper/README.md

 ### `pdf/messages/`

-Human-readable PDF representation of individual messages.
+Human-readable PDF representation of every archived message, including messages that do not belong to a logical thread.
+Existing individual-message PDFs are not regenerated because the source message is immutable.

 ### `pdf/threads/`

-PDF documents combining messages belonging to a reconstructed conversation thread.
+PDF documents combining messages belonging to active reconstructed conversation threads.
+Files use the stable local thread ID as their name, for example `000123.pdf`.

-PDF files are derived artifacts and can be regenerated from the archive.
+Thread PDFs are regenerated only when the corresponding thread revision changes.
+Stale thread PDFs are removed.
+All PDF files are derived artifacts and can be regenerated from the archive.

 ## Processing Pipeline